arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">Enhance your industrial automation and surveillance projects with the Arduino Portenta Vision Shield.
 This add-on board integrates with the Portenta family, offering advanced machine vision capabilities and extended connectivity.
-The Portenta Vision Shield's compact design and High-Fensity connector ensure a quick and efficient setup.
+The Portenta Vision Shield's compact design and High-Density connector ensure a quick and efficient setup.
 It transforms your Portenta family board into a powerful tool for real-time image processing and edge computing, suitable for demanding industrial environments.</p>

 # Target Areas
 Industrial automation, surveillance, machine vision and edge computing